-The Republic of Slovenia in 2011 carried out a preliminary flood risk assessment in accordance with Directive 2007/60/EC of the European Parliament and of the Council of 23 October 2007 on the assessment and management of flood risks (Official Journal L288, 06/11/2007), and following a public consultation based on the above-mentioned preliminary flood risk assessment in 2013 identified 61 areas with potential significant flood risk84 where flood events cause severe damage according to the criterion of compromising human health, the environment, cultural heritage and economic activity85.
+In 2011 Slovenia carried out a preliminary flood risk assessment in accordance with Directive 2007/60/ EC of the European Parliament and of the Council of 23 October 2007 on the assessment and management of flood risks (Official Journal L288, 06/11/2007), and following a public consultation based on the above-mentioned preliminary flood risk assessment in 2013 identified 61 areas with potential significant flood risk84 where flood events cause severe damage according to the criterion of compromising human health, the environment, cultural heritage and economic activity85.

-The 2014-2020 support from the ERDF and CF will be allocated the measures that contribute the most to reducing flood risks in the areas with potential significant flood risk in Slovenia.
-Individual actions will be implemented so as to be attuned to the Flood risk management plan that will be developed by 22 December 2015 in accordance with the EU Floods Directive revised River Basin Management Plan for the Danube River and the Adriatic Sea as the framework for an integrated approach to managing river basins in these regions.
-Also, individual actions will be aligned and agreed with the neighbouring countries in the framework of active permanent commissions and joint action funded under cross-border cooperation projects to produce expert groundwork and design joint mechanisms for a coordinated action and approach to natural disaster management, particularly flood management.
+The 2014-2020 support from the ERDF and CF will be allocated to measures that contribute the most to reducing flood risks in the areas with potential significant flood risk in Slovenia.
+Individual actions will be implemented so as to be attuned to the Flood Risk Management Plan that will be developed by 22 December 2015 in accordance with the EU Floods Directive revised River Basin Management Plan for the Danube and the Adriatic Sea as the framework for an integrated approach to managing river basins in these regions.
+Also, individual actions will be aligned and agreed with neighbouring countries in the framework of active permanent commissions and joint action funded under cross-border cooperation projects to produce expert groundwork and design joint mechanisms for a coordinated action and approach to natural disaster management, particularly flood management.